cloro

 Pros

-• Multi-engine + AI-surface coverage at mid-tier pricing
+• Multi-engine plus AI-surface coverage at mid-tier pricing.

-• Cleaner API than DataForSEO; less ergonomic friction
+• Cleaner API than DataForSEO, with less friction.

 Cons

-• Newer than SerpApi/DataForSEO — less established procurement profile
+• Newer than SerpApi and DataForSEO — less established procurement profile.

 5. Serper — best lightweight Google SERP